Photo: Debbie Wolfe for Bob Vila

 Other miscellaneous features may be found in the chainsaw market.
 Some may be irrelevant depending on a user’s needs, but others may provide a compelling reason to select one tool over another.

-- Variable speed: While some chainsaws offer only a single speed, which simply allows the chainsaw to be turned on or off, higher-end chainsaws offer variable speed controls.
-These chainsaws regulate the chain’s speed via a pressure-sensitive trigger, allowing a user to optimize the chain’s speed for different types of cuts.
+- Variable speed: While some chainsaws offer only a single speed, which simply allows the chainsaw to be turned on or off, higher-end chainsaws offer variable-speed controls.
+These chainsaws regulate the chain’s speed via a pressure-sensitive trigger, allowing you to optimize the chain’s speed for different types of cuts.

 - Anti-vibration: A certain amount of vibration is inevitable, but better chainsaws use special engine mounts to reduce it.
 Spring-mounted handles further insulate the user from vibration.

 - Spring-assist starting: Some chainsaws have spring-assist starting, which reduces the pulling force needed to get the tool going.

 - Extra batteries: Certain chainsaws come with an extended-life battery and/or extras to extend runtime.
 Batteries can be replaced during long sessions.

 For the right user, cordless chainsaws—and the tech behind them—deliver.
 If it’s cutting firewood or a downed branch or even a small tree there’s no rush to remove, there’s a lot to like in this cordless chainsaw category.

 Among the numerous advantages of owning a cordless chainsaw are the convenience and lower maintenance than with standard gas chainsaws or corded chainsaws.